YusufYetunde/YusufYetunde/README.md

 ---
 ✨ I'm a frontend engineer and Quality Assurance Engineer passionate about making the web accessible to everyone and ensuring end product meets the clients need.

-🔭 I'm currently transitioning to a software engineer.
+🔭 I'm currently transitioning to a full-time software engineer.

 😄 My Pronouns: She/Her.

-💬 Ask me about: Reactjs, Nextjs,Typescript, python.
+💬 Ask me about: Reactjs, Nextjs,Typescript, python , Machine learning.

 ⚡ FunFact: I'm a Robot Freak.